 When you dream of being married, you probably don't fantasize about paying bills, but such practical matters comprise a big part of life after wedded bliss.
-Considering money is one of the top reasons couples fight, it's important to establish healthy patterns for dealing with finances from the beginning.
-Here are some easy but important things to consider for your financial future together.

 Have a financial checkup